Frequently Asked Questions

 As previously mentioned, Red-ruling printed books served a variety of interesting purposes.
 It served as a visible mark of a Fine Paper Copy and therefore distinct from others, and it made the book more aesthetically pleasing while at the same time making the text easily stand out and more approachable.
 As for why the color red was used for ruling, perhaps because it was associated with royalty and therefore served as a status symbol signifying ones wealth.
 It is also interesting to note that while rulers typically used the color red, in some lesser known cases there are examples of rulers who used other colors such as green, brown, and black.

-Q: What is a Royal Binding?
+Q: What Is A Royal Binding?

 A: A Binding is Royal only if it bears the stamped royal coat of arms of a King.
 It indicates the copy was associated with the King's Court, and was not actually owned by the King himself.
 In England the King's Court was not a particular place, rather wherever the King was.
 At times books with these Royal Bindings were gifted directly to a faithful subject.